-- i) Tenure of the loan: 30 years. - ii) Redemption Premium: An amount payable at the time of Redemption of the Debentures, on the Redemption Principal, such that the yield on the Redemption Principal is equal to the Redemption YTM (after including any Cash Coupon already paid by the Company with respect to the Redemption Principal), calculated from the Deemed Date of Allotment of such Debentures up to one day prior to the relevant Redemption Date, provided that no Redemption Premium shall be payable by the Company (a) on any redemption of the Debentures after the earlier of: - completion of the Permitted Merger; and - the seventh anniversary of the Deemed Date of Allotment; or - (b) in the event, at any time, the Company and the Debenture Trustee (acting in accordance with Approved Instructions) mutually agree that no Redemption Premium is payable.) - iii) Redemption IRR is equal to 12% Per annum yield to maturity. - iv) Redemption of debentures at premium on August 28, 2025.
+- i) Tenure of the loan: 30 years - ii) Redemption premium: An amount payable at the time of redemption of the debentures, on the redemption principal, such that the yield on the redemption principal is equal to the redemption YTM (after including any cash coupon already paid by the company with respect to the redemption principal), calculated from the deemed date of allotment of such debentures up to one day prior to the relevant redemption date, provided that no redemption premium shall be payable by the Company - (a) on any redemption of the debentures after the earlier of: - completion of the permitted merger; and - the seventh anniversary of the deemed date of allotment; or - (b) in the event, at any time, the Company and the debenture trustee (acting in accordance with approved instructions) mutually agree that no redemption premium is payable. - iii) Redemption IRR is equal to 12% per annum yield to maturity. - iv) Redemption of debentures at premium on August 28, 2025.

-b) 6% Optional Convertible Preference Shares:
+b) 6% Optional convertible preference shares:

-Particulars As at As at

-r at ticulars March 31, 2020 March 31, 2019

-Authorised share capital

-10,00,000 preference shares of ₹ 10 each 1,00,00,000 1,00,00,000

-Issued, subscribed and fully paid up capital

-10,00,000 preference shares of ₹ 10 each 1,00,00,000 1,00,00,000

-i) Redemption:
+Particulars As at March 31, 2021 As at March 31, 2020 Authorised share capital 10,00,000 preference shares of ₹ 10 each 10,000,000 10,000,000 Issued, subscribed and fully paid up capital 10,00,000 preference shares of ₹ 10 each 10,000,000 10,000,000 i) Redemption: